bradleyoesch/bradleyoesch.github.io/recipes/brownie-cookies/index.md

 1. Line baking sheet with parchment paper
 1. Drop heaping T of batter (35g) at least 2 in apart
     - Cookies will spread to 3-4 in wide
-1. 8-12 min at 350°F - bake until puffed and cracked and edges are set
+1. 8-12 min at 350°F
+    - Until puffed and cracked and edges are set
     - Rotate halfway through

 ### Post-bake